Code-Institute-Submissions/Milestone1-StreetFoodiesTour/README.md

 ### 3. Browser & Device Testing

-This website has been tested in the following browsers on Desktop (MacPro 2013):
+This website has been tested in the following browsers on Desktop:
-* Chrome
+*  MacBook Pro 2013 - Chrome & Safari
 *  Safari

 This website has been tested on the following devices:
 * iPhone 11 - Safari